c2d7fa/zt/README.md

     20220921T010536 Don't add multiple notes about the same idea to one index
 ```

-Of course, you should not use links only when writing structure notes.
-When you
+Of course, links aren't only used for writing structure notes.
+Whenever you
-reference an idea from another note, you should also insert a link to that note
+reference an idea from another note, insert a link to that note so you can find
-so that you can find it again in the future.
-When doing this, you may want to
+it again in the future.
+When doing this, you may want to insert only the ID of
-insert only the ID of the chosen file by calling `zt-insert-link` with a prefix
+the chosen file by calling `zt-insert-link` with a prefix argument (`C-u C-c # l`).
-argument (`C-u C-c # l`).
-By adding links, it also becomes possible to find
+By adding links, it also becomes possible to find releted notes via
-releted notes via `zt-find-linking-file` (`C-c # F`), which shows only those
+`zt-find-linking-file` (`C-c # F`), which shows only those files that link to
-files that link to the current note.
+the current note.

 That's it for the tutorial.
 You now know everything you need to use zt.
 If you
 want some extra tips on how to use the Zettelkasten methodology most effectively